yashgoyal011/Moving-ADX-DMI/README.md

 - Best used in **trending markets** (avoid ranging markets).
 - Adjust parameters to suit your trading style (e.g., shorter periods for day trading).

-## Contributing
-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.

-## License
-MIT License.
-See [LICENSE](LICENSE) for details.